nortikin/sverchok/docs/nodes/svg/path_svg.rst

 - Linear: Creates a polyline along the input vertices
 - User: Creates a complex path using Letter commands to define segments

 Inputs
 ------

-- Vertices: Folder where de SVG file will be placed.
+- Vertices: Base vertices.
-- Commands: Only in user mode.
+- Commands: Letters to define how to interpret the vertices data.
+Only in user mode.
 - Fill / Stroke: Fill and Stroke attributes.

 Commands
 --------